para-space/pac-finance/README.md

 HARDHAT_NETWORK=goerli npx hardhat deploy
 ```

-## How to deploy Aave V3 in fork network
+## How to deploy Pac Finance in fork network

 You can use the environment variable `FORK` with the network name to deploy into a fork.